LibertyDSNP/spec/pages/DSNP/BatchPublications.md

 Batch files are stored and transferred in Apache Parquet format.

-- Batch File MUST match the spec for a single [Announcement Type](/Announcements/Overview).
+- Batch file MUST match the spec for a single [Announcement Type](/Announcements/Overview).
-- Batch File MUST have Bloom filters set in accordance to the Announcement Type Spec.
+- Batch file MUST have Bloom filters set in accordance to the Announcement Type Spec.
-- Batch File MUST have NO MORE THAN 128*1024 rows
+- Batch file MUST have NO MORE THAN 128*1024 rows

 ### Bloom Filter